guspowell/GenZ/Readme.md

 *Change the col-md to col-sz for phone size quotes and sources *Image of guy with speaker needs photoshopping to allow for black text overlay
 * Transparent outline on buttons

+*How to adjust svg position in col div
+*What to do when you have 4 divs spacing wise